Hair Follicle Secrets for Stronger Hair (2025)

 Basic Anatomy of a Hair Follicle

-• Dermal Papilla – Delivers nutrients via blood supply
+• Dermal Papilla -transfers nutrients through blood.

 Function and Role in Hair Growth